yoavrodeh/class10/PITCHME.md

 ---
 ### VBox
-1. It's preferred width is the maximal preferred width of its children.
+1. Its preferred width is the maximal preferred width of its children.
 1. Attempts to set the width of its children to its own width.
   +  but only between their min and max widths.
 1. Its minimum width is the max of its children minimum widths.